St. John's Wort

 In large amounts, St. John's wort can make you more sensitive to the sun.
 This is

-especially true for people with fair skin.
+more a risk for people with fair skin.
 Stay out of the sun as much as you can.
+When

 Don’t take large amounts of St. John's wort.
 Follow the directions on the package.